Small-Bodies-Node/catch/README.md

 Within CATCH, the archive is split by observing site (not telescope), i.e., Mt.
 Bigelow, Mt.
 Lemmon, and Kitt Peak.
 The script will direct each observation to the appropriate tables.

 The `scripts/daily-harvest` directory contains scripts that may be useful in daily checks for new data.
 Copy them to a new location and setup the virtual environment: `bash _build_venv`.
 Then, periodically check for new data with `bash daily-harvest.sh`.

+### Spacewatch

+The SBN is the main archive for the Spacewatch survey and the 0.9m Mosaic Camera Survey ([Brucker et al. 2022](https://sbn.psi.edu/pds/resource/sw.html)) from 2003 to 2016 has been archived.

+The script `scripts/add-spacewatch.py` will download and harvest metadata from calibrated data labels.

 ## Modifying existing surveys